Eddie Little Sky

-Eddie Little Sky (August 15, 1926 – September 5, 1997), also known as Edward Little, was an indigenous North American actor of the Oglala Lakota tribe.
-He had parts in 36 feature films and over 60 television shows, mainly westerns in the role of a Native American.
+Eddie Little Sky (August 15, 1926 – September 5, 1997), also known as Edward Little, was an American actor.
+A citizen of the Oglala Lakota tribe Eddie had parts in 36 feature films and over 60 television shows, mainly westerns in the role of a Native American.
 He was one of the first Native American actors to play Native American roles such as his performance in the 1970 film A Man Called Horse.

 Career

-Little Sky was born as Edsel Wallace Little on the Pine Ridge Indian Reservation in Shannon County, South Dakota to Oglala Lakota parents Wallace Little, Sr. and Wileminna Colhoff.
+Little Sky was born as Edsel Wallace Little on the Pine Ridge Indian Reservation in Shannon County, South Dakota to Oglala Lakota parents Wallace Little Sr. and Wileminna Colhoff.
 He attended the Holy Rosary Indian Mission school as a child.
-After leaving the United States Navy where he had served in the Pacific theater during World War II, he began working the rodeo circuit as a bull rider and bareback rider.
+After leaving the United States Navy, where he had served in the Pacific theater during World War II, he began working the rodeo circuit as a bull rider and bareback rider.

 Following his work on the 1955 film Chief Crazy Horse, Audie Murphy encouraged Little Sky to become a professional actor; thus Little Sky, along with Jay Silverheels and Chief Dan George became one of the first Native Americans to play Native American roles in films.
 Hollywood normally used white actors wearing black wigs and dark make-up to play the parts of Native Americans.
 His first television role was in 1957 on the series Cheyenne in the episode titled The Iron Trail.

 From that time onwards, Little Sky had numerous roles in many Western television series such as Gunsmoke, Bat Masterson, The Rifleman, The Virginian, The Men From Shiloh (rebranded name of The Virginian), Bonanza, Daniel Boone and The High Chaparral.

-He also played in many films such as The Light in the Forest, Paint Your Wagon, Duel at Diablo, Breakheart Pass, and The Hallelujah Trail, but he is mainly remembered for his performance as Black Eagle in the 1970 film A Man Called Horse which starred Richard Harris.
+He also played in many films such as The Light in the Forest, Paint Your Wagon, Duel at Diablo, Breakheart Pass, The Hallelujah Trail, and his performance as Black Eagle in the 1970 film A Man Called Horse which starred Richard Harris.
 He was also technical adviser for Soldier Blue.
 He made several appearances as a Pacific native on Gilligan's Island.

 Later years/marriage

 Upon his retirement from the film industry in the late 1970s, he worked as director of the Oglala Lakota Tribal Parks and Recreation Authority.
-He married Dawn Gates, who became an actress known as Dawn Little Sky; the couple had five children.
+He married Dawn Gates, who became an actress known as Dawn Little Sky(1930-2025); the couple had five children.